 Let us provide probabilistic interpretations for the \(G\)-negative multinomial distribution and the \(G\)-multinomial distribution.
-We fix a finite decomposable graph \(G=(V,E)\).
-Consider \(V\) as the alphabet, its elements are now called \emph{letters}.
-Let \(\mathfrak V\) be the free monoid generated from \(V\) through the operation of concatenation, i.e. \(\mathfrak V\) is the collection of finite sequences of letters, called \emph{words}.
+We fix a finite, not necessarily decomposable, graph \(G=(V,E)\).
+Consider \(V\) as the alphabet, with its elements now referred to as letters.
+Let \(\mathfrak V\) be the free monoid generated from \(V\) through the operation of concatenation, that is, \(\mathfrak V\) is the collection of finite sequences of letters, called words.

-The edges \(E^*\) of the complementary graph \(G^*\) define a commutation rule of concatenation:
+The edges \(E^*\) of the complement graph \(G^*\) define a commutation rule for concatenation: